nikHowlett/Attend-O/README.md

 Current Release: 0.4

 ###Software Features
+* iOS app, currently only supporting student features, but to support teacher side before 1.0
+* Allows students to use existing CAS login system from Georgia Tech to automatically register attendance
+* Provides a section set-up, signing up students for approrpriate classes
+* Provides a calendar interface for students to view previous attendance, as well as the ability to dispute events.

+###Per page features:
 * Login
  * Use Georgia Tech CAS system to log into Attend-O
  * Alerts if wrong password